 A STA indicates in the Maximum A-MPDU Length Exponent field in its HT Capabilities element the maxi- mum A-MPDU length that it can receive in an HT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its VHT Capabilities element the maximum length of the A-MPDU pre-EOF pad- ding that it can receive in a VHT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its S1G Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in an S1G PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its DMG Capabilities

 element the maximum A-MPDU length that it can receive in a DMG PPDU.
 A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an HE PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and HE 6 GHz Band Capabilities elements (if present) and in the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities element.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its EDMG Capabilities element the maximum length of the A-MPDU that it can receive in an EDMG PPDU.
 A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an EHT PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and HE 6 GHz Band Capabilities elements (if present), and in the Maximum A-MPDU Length Exponent Extension field in HE Capabilities and EHT Capabilities elements.
-Fields used for calculating the maximum A-MPDU size of various PPDU Types in different bands are specified in Table 10-12a (Fields used for calculating the maximum A-MPDU size of various PPDU types in different bands).
+Fields used for calculating the maximum A-MPDU size of various PPDU Types in 2.4 GHz, 5 GHz and 6 GHz bands are specified in Table 10-12a (Fields used for calculating the maximum A-MPDU size of various PPDU types in 2.4 GHz, 5 GHz and 6 GHz bands).
+Fields used for calculating the maximum A-MPDU size of various PPDU Types in 60 GHz bands are specified in Table 10-xx (Fields used for calculating the maximum A-MPDU size of various PPDU types in 60 GHz band) (#17353).

 TGbe editor: Please change Table 10-12a as follows:

-Table 10-12a—Fields used for calculating the maximum A-MPDU size of various PPDU types in different bands
+Table 10-12a—Fields used for calculating the maximum A-MPDU size of various PPDU types in 2.4 GHz, 5 GHz and 6 GHz bands (#17353)